 As characteristic impedance of air we use the round value

 Z0 = 400 N·s/m³.
-Then the "sound level", that is the sound pressure level and the sound intensity level is exactly the same as a decibel value.
+Then the "sound level" as a decibel value is exactly the same of the sound pressure level and the sound intensity level.

 Conversion: Sound pressure to Sound intensity and vice versa

 Specific acoustic impedance of air at 20°C is Z0 = 413 N·s/m³.

 Density of air ρ in kg/m3

 Speed of sound c = λ × f in m/s

 Sound power (acoustical power) Pac = J × A = p × v × A in W